gaultier/blog/sha.md

 ---

-I am writing a torrent application.
-A download is made of chunks, typically 1 MiB or 2 MiB.
-At start-up, it reads the downloaded file chunk by chunk, computes its SHA1 hash, and marks this chunk as downloaded if the hash is the expected hash.
+I am writing a torrent application, to download and serve torrent files, in C. A torrent download is made of chunks, typically 1 MiB or 2 MiB.
+At start-up, the program reads the downloaded file chunk by chunk, computes its [SHA1](https://en.wikipedia.org/wiki/SHA-1) hash, and marks this chunk as downloaded if the hash is the expected hash.
 Indeed, the `.torrent` file contains for each chunk the expected hash.

-When we have not downloaded anything, the file is completely empty and nearly every chunk has the wrong hash (some chunks will still have the right hash, since they are all zeroes in the file we are downloading - good news then, with this approach we do not even have to download them at all!).
+When we have not downloaded anything yet, the file is completely empty (but still of the right size - we use `ftruncate(2)` to size it properly even if empty), and nearly every chunk has the wrong hash.
+Some chunks will still have the right hash, since they are all zeroes in the file we are downloading - good news then, with this approach we do not even have to download them at all!).
 If we continue an interrupted download (for example we computer restarted), some chunks will have the right hash, and some not.
 When the download is complete, all chunks will have the correct hash.
+That way, we know what what chunks we need to download, if any.

 Some torrent clients prefer to skip this verification at startup because they persist their state in a separate file (perhaps a sqlite database), while downloading chunks.
 However I favor doing a from scratch verification at startup for a few reasons, over the 'state file' approach: